 First, get the AKS cluster credentials using the az aks get-credentials command:

 az aks get-credentials --resource-group myResourceGroup --name myAKSCluster

-Next, use the kubectl describe command to list the nodes in the cluster.
-Filter on the failure-domain.beta.kubernetes.io/zone value as shown in the following example:
+Next, use the kubectl describe command to list the nodes in the cluster and filter on the failure-domain.beta.kubernetes.io/zone value.
+The following example is for a Bash shell.

 kubectl describe nodes | grep -e "Name:" -e "failure-domain.beta.kubernetes.io/zone"

 The following example output shows the three nodes distributed across the specified region and availability zones, such as eastus2-1 for the first availability zone and eastus2-2 for the second availability zone:

 Name: aks-nodepool1-28993262-vmss000000 failure-domain.beta.kubernetes.io/zone=eastus2-1 Name: aks-nodepool1-28993262-vmss000001 failure-domain.beta.kubernetes.io/zone=eastus2-2 Name: aks-nodepool1-28993262-vmss000002 failure-domain.beta.kubernetes.io/zone=eastus2-3